TylerKimbell/Live-RPH/README.md

 ## RPH calculation
 Case Replies/Time in Ready
 Example: if you work uninterupted (in a ready status) for 2 hours and you sent 4 emails you divide the time in ready by the amount of emails.
 4/2 = 2, RPH = 2.
 RPH calculation also includes a %10 buffer subtracted from the Time in Ready as there will be some time you are 'inactive', but otherwise busy.
+This is how the actual metric works so I included that in the script to be as accurate as possible.

 # Installation
 1. Install a User Script manager extension on your browser.
 Example [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).